kgandhi29/PHYS-375-Final-Project/README.md

   - will add DM changes to new V3/4 of the code today with descriptions
 # 03-29 Rachel finished plot formatting
   - plots are correctly formatted and ready for DM integration and presentation
+# 03-29 Ben uploaded a V6 which addresses the incorrect MS from V3, adds the changes from V5 (Rachel) and alos includes the DM heating (Khushi).
+Note: Issues include long runtime, weird R-M relation plot for MS, and odd behaviour for the DM heating models.
+Images of the plots generated from V6 have been provided here so you do not have to run the code.